beatrizadm/beatrizadm/README.md

 🔍 Always curious and building things, available to help and learn together

-🎲 Working as a Data Engineer and learning all the time!
+🎲 Working as a Data Engineer

 ☁️ Cloud Certified: